JiasenZheng/Marker_Assembling_Robot/README.md

 pip3 install opencv-python
 ```
 #### vision python package
-* All the computer vision algorithms are embeded in the `vision` python package, functions in the package can be called in a node by
+* All the computer vision algorithms are embedded in the `vision` python package, functions in the package can be called in a node by
 ```import <package name>.<script name>``` such as
 ```shell
 import vision.vision1